mlox/mlox/mlox/mlox_readme.txt

 So mlox is potentially for everybody.

 That's the theory.
-Of course, before it really starts to deliver on its promise, significant effort will be required to add enough rules to provide comprehensive coverage of at least popular mods.
+Of course, before mlox really starts to deliver on its promise, significant effort will be required to add enough rules to provide comprehensive coverage of at least popular mods.
 If mlox succeeds, it will be due to the effort of many.
 No one person could do